 - The Co-op

 - Coxhoe WM Club

 The community could also respond by post by sending your completed questionnaire to Durham Rural Community Council, Park House, Station Road, Lanchester DH7 0EX.

-In addition we made arrangements so that the community could also complete the questionnaire on line by going to durhamrcc.org.uk and following the link to Household Surveys.
+In addition we made arrangements so that the community could also complete the questionnaire on line by going to durhamrcc.org.uk and following the website based Household Surveys.
 This proved a very popular option.

 The period for responding to the Parish Plan 2 Household Questionnaire lasted for about a month between June and July 2012. there was a 17% turnout from Coxhoe and a 27% turnout form Quarrington Hill.
 The views submitted were important to us and have helped to shape the future of Coxhoe over the next five years.

 Durham Rural Community Council collected all the results and independently published them.
-The results can be obtained from the following links:
+The results can be obtained from the following documents: